Introduction

 Go to the target org, and open the new Data kit you deployed.

-Click Publish to activate the Data Kit in your target org.
+Click Data Kit Deploy to activate the Data Kit in your target org.